 LaserVault ViTL provides a virtual tape library solution that works flawlessly with backup software such as Robot Save.
 ViTL is an easy, straightforward replacement for tape for any iSeries business and lets administrators continue using current tape commands and backup processes, without any programming changes.
 The user gets more options for more drives and more slots than tape without adding additional hardware.
 With ViTL, you can save your backups to local and remote connected disk, including existing NAS, SAN or Deduplication Appliance over CIFS, NFS or iSCSI.

 The ViTL all-flash device connects via Fibre Channel or SAS and is compatible with all FC and SAS speeds.
 It appears as tape media to the iSeries, Robot Save, and BRMS, emulating an IBM TS3200 tape library (3573-L4U) with extra cartridges.
 There is no limit on the size of the virtual tape files other than available disk space.
-ViTL supports D-mode
+ViTL supports D-mode IPL and supports multiple virtual tape drives assigned to one or more virtual tape libraries.
+Plus, there is nothing required to be installed on the iSeries.

 For users wanting to save money by using existing hardware, ViTL is available as a software-only option.
 Easy web interfaces provide the user with fast accessibility and eliminate the need for physical tape handling and associated delays.
-AES-256 encryption and compression are included, along with integrated replication provided by LaserVault
+AES-256 encryption and compression are included, along with integrated replication provided by LaserVault Replacador.

-Is VTL Right for You?
+IBM i VTL: Is It Right for You?

 These solutions cover a wide range of VTL requirements and illustrate the key advantages of this technology, but when is the right time to use a VTL?
-The technology has accrued a reputation as being downtime-free, but this isn’t the case—when an enterprise implements VTL, it needs to pair it with other solutions for save-while-active and/or point-in-time copying to
+The technology has accrued a reputation as being downtime-free, but this isn’t the case—when an enterprise implements VTL, it needs to pair it with other solutions for save-while-active and/or point-in-time copying to external disk to minimize outages.

 Technicians also need to keep an eye on what types of performance advantages they are or are not getting from VTL.
 Virtual systems are ideal for organizations that have large file saves and need specialized features such as media error reduction and multi-streaming of saves.